2hYan9/CPP-Notes/README.md

 - CH00: Some knowledge about complation process
 - CH01: OOP concept
 - CH02: A brief introduction about function definition and namespace in C++
-- CH03: Some basic variable types and the *const* identifier
+- CH03: Basic variable types and the *const* identifier
-- CH04: Some complex variable types and some storage types
+- CH04: Complex variable types and some storage types